dkoleev/UniGSC/README.md

     ![image](https://user-images.githubusercontent.com/54948242/212978995-2a787755-bf6e-446a-95ce-9b9c7854c3b6.png)

-     - `Name` - used just for visual sorting
+     - `Name` - You can give it any name you want.
+Doesn't affect anything.
-     - `Spread Sheet` -spreadsheet id
+     - `Spread Sheet` -spreadsheet id.

      ![image](https://user-images.githubusercontent.com/54948242/212985253-cb37a9a8-0e61-4801-98f6-2206774f86a3.png)